 ZoomInfo Opt Out & Remove Your Info

 Getting more annoying telemarketing calls and spam emails lately?
-Could be ZoomInfo doing its thing, making sure your personal information is up-to-date and easily accessible to all.
+Could be ZoomInfo doing its thing, making sure your Personally Identifiable Information is up-to-date and easily accessible to all.
 Luckily, ZoomInfo’s opt-out process is fairly quick and easy, especially if you follow our step-by-step guide.

 All you have to do is “verify” your work email (after making sure your employer is OK with this), and you’ll be all set to solve the obligatory CAPTCHA and click “remove” within 10 minutes.
 Your data should then be gone from the site immediately.